 The annual tuition for full-time students includes January term credits.
-However, students who have registered for and subsequently wish to drop a January term course must do so by the close of January term registration on Friday, November 11.
-Dropping a January term course after Friday, November 11 will result in a \$242 cancellation fee.

-Students who fail to attend a January term class for which they are registered will likewise be charged the \$242 cancellation fee.
-Stude nts living in residence halls and enrolled in a January term course (excluding travel course participants) are required to be on the board plan at a cost of \$242.
-Airfare and other costs as estimated for travel courses will be billed to students immediately following registration.
-Because non-refundable deposits for travel need to be made by the seminary in advance, payment for all January term courses will be due on a date to be determined prior to the add/drop date (November 11).
+However, students who have registered for and subsequently wish to drop a January term course must do so by the close of January term registration on Friday, November 10.
+Dropping a January term course after Friday, November 10 will result in a \$110 cancellation fee.
+Students who fail to attend a January term class for which they are registered will likewise be charged the \$110 cancellation fee.
+Students living in residence halls and enrolled in a January term course (excluding travel course participants) will be billed \$115 for meals during that time.
+Estimated airfare and other travel costs for travel courses will be billed to students immediately following the receipt of that information at the Business Office.
+Because non-refundable deposits for travel need to be paid by the Seminary in advance, payment for all January term travel expenses will be due October 31.
+If for any reason the travel course is cancelled, only the money charged and paid through the student travel account will be refunded.

-A student will be allowed to take up to 30 credits in an academic year (including the fall semester, January term, and spring semester) by virtue of enrolling in an optional January term course, without advance approval of the Associate Dean for Academic Administration.
+A student will be allowed to take up to 30 credits in an academic year (including the fall semester, January term, and spring semester) without advance approval of the Associate Dean for Academic Administration.